OctoPrint/OctoPrint/docs/plugins/hooks.rst

    React to a :ref:`action command <sec-features-action_commands>` received from the printer.

-   Hook handlers may use this to react to react to custom firmware messages.
+   Hook handlers may use this to react to custom firmware messages.
 OctoPrint parses the received action command ``line`` and provides the parsed ``action`` (so anything after ``// action:``) to the hook handler.

    No returned value is expected.